-YJLC were delighted to offer an evening masterclass on Modern Slavery, Child Trafficking and County Lines, generously hosted by Garden Court Chambers and charged by Kate Aubrey-Johnson.
+YJLC were delighted to offer an evening masterclass on Modern Slavery, Child Trafficking and County Lines, generously hosted by Garden Court Chambers and chaired by Kate Aubrey-Johnson.
 The speakers, Henry Blaxland QC, Claire Sands, Stewart MacLachlan and Aika Stephenson shared their varied and extensive knowledge on this complex and emergent area of law.

 County Lines is a rapidly escalating problem in which gangs are often a step ahead of the authorities.
 Thousands of children are being exploited and the challenge for lawyers trying to help them is that they do not recognise themselves as ‘victims’ or that they have been subjected to exploitation.
 Gangs use a range of techniques to lure particularly vulnerable children in to their control in order to use them to carry out criminal activity.
 There is generally a lack of understanding that the children who commit crime as a result of exploitation are victims and need to be treated as such.